Author Guidelines

 The journal follows the authorship criteria of the International Committee of Medical Journal Editors (ICMJE).
 All designated authors must have participated significantly in the work to take public responsibility for its content and contribution to authorship.

 Authors are all those who: 1.
 Have a substantial, direct intellectual contribution to the design and elaboration of the article; 2.
 Participate in data analysis and interpretation; 3.
 Participate in the drafting and review of the manuscript.
 Authorship requires a substantial contribution to the manuscript, and it is therefore necessary to add each author's contribution to the work in the authors' declaration.
-All contributors to the article but who do not fit the authorship criteria should be listed in the acknowledgments.
+All contributors to the article who do not fit the authorship criteria should be listed in the acknowledgments.

 5. ETHICAL CONSIDERATIONS

-Protection of humans and animals.
 In the description of research carried out on human beings, it should be mentioned that the procedures followed are in accordance with the ethical guidelines of the commission responsible for research on human beings (institutional or regional) and with the World Medical Association and the Declaration of Helsinki.
-When it comes to research with animals, the text should mention whether the rules of an international research institution or board or a national regulatory law on the care and use of laboratory animals have been followed.
+Regarding animal research, the text should mention whether the rules of an international research institution or board or a national regulatory law on the care and use of laboratory animals have been followed.

-Right to privacy and informed consent.
 The author must ensure that the requirement to inform all patients enrolled in the study has been met and that they hold a document signed by the patients after receiving sufficient information, where written informed consent has been given to participate in the study.
-Authors should mention, in the “Methods” section, that the procedures used in patients and controls were performed after obtaining the informed consent form.
+In the “Methods” section, the authors should mention that the procedures used in patients and controls were performed after obtaining the informed consent form.

 Obtaining permissions